-Research findings in the relatively new field of Regenerative Medicine have allowed spine expert, Dr. Kevin Pauza to define previously unknowable details of Ötzi the Iceman’s death 5,300 years ago.
+Research findings in the relatively new field of Regenerative Medicine have allowed spine expert, Dr. Kevin Pauza to define previously unknowable details about the death of Ötzi the Iceman 5,300 years ago.

 Thanks to Dr. Kevin Pauza’s research, we now know the truth about Ötzi the Iceman’s death.